Emily Crib Mattress Review & Video

 Spoiler alert, we are very impressed by the Emily crib mattress and very grateful to have gotten a chance to review it.
 In an age of cheap, low-quality crib mattresses with polyurethane cores masquerading as eco-friendly, the Emily is a very welcome addition to the market.

 That said, it is definitely deserving of its high-ranking position on our list of the best crib mattresses of the year!
-Here is a summary of what we loved, and a couple things that could be improved.
+Here is a summary of what we loved, and a couple of things that could be improved.

 ✔️ Made in USA (Illinois).